sonaliagrahari08/SQL-Qurey/README.md

 # Netflix SQL Qurey
-SQL Qurey Where i am using joining and create new table
+Netfix SQL Qurey Where i am using joining and create new table